-In the following, we will briefly review several recent works on direct methods for multiple-view reconstruction:
+In the following, we will briefly review several recent works on direct methods for realtime multiple-view reconstruction:

-- the method of Stühmer, Gumhold, Cremers, DAGM 2010 which computes dense geometry from a handheld camera in real-time.
-For given camera motions, the dense reconstruction problem is computed directly from the images. - the methods of Steinbrücker, Sturm, Cremers, 2011 and Kerl, Sturm, Cremers, 2013 which directly compute the camera motion of an RGB-D camera without feature extraction. - the method of Newcombe, Lovegrove, Davison, ICCV 2011 which directly determines dense geometry and camera motion from the images. - the method of Engel, Sturm, Cremers ICCV 2013 and Engel, Schöps, Cremers ECCV 2014 which directly computes camera motion and semi-dense geometry for a handheld (monocular) camera.
+- the method of Stühmer, Gumhold, Cremers, DAGM 2010 computes dense geometry from a handheld camera in real-time. - the methods of Steinbrücker, Sturm, Cremers, 2011 and Kerl, Sturm, Cremers, 2013 directly compute the camera motion of an RGB-D camera. - the method of Newcombe, Lovegrove, Davison, ICCV 2011 directly determines dense geometry and camera motion from the images. - the method of Engel, Sturm, Cremers, ICCV 2013 and Engel, Schöps, Cremers, ECCV 2014 directly computes camera motion and semi-dense geometry for a handheld (monocular) camera. - the method of Engel, Koltun, Cremers, PAMI 2017 directly estimates highly accurate camera motion and sparse geometry.

-Dense Geometry from a Handheld Camera
+Realtime Dense Geometry from a Handheld Camera